m1027/gentoo-utils/README.md

 * The script is designed to skip downloads when re-run after failures.
-* In case you need to reboot **into** the rescue system again, remember to enable the rescue mode previously again.
-Normally, rebooting the rescue system boots your server build next.
+* In case you need to reboot **into** the rescue system again, remember to enable the rescue mode again, before rebooting (normally, rebooting the rescue system boots your server build next).
 * There is a `vnc`-like view for running servers.
 Locate the console icon in Hetzner's web interface.